Catalytic converters recovered by police in a previous case.

 "We have to see all that, we have to see how they’re really going to tie my client to all those allegations," said Central Islip-based defense attorney Chase Brown, representing Deleon.
 "We look forward to fighting in court."

 Sayville-based attorney Eric Besso, representing Espinal, declined to comment Friday evening.
-Joseph Hanshe, the Sayville-based attorney representing Morocho, was not immediately available for comment Friday evening.
+Joseph Hanshe, the Sayville-based attorney representing Morocho, could not be reached for comment.

-Suffolk authorities partnered with Nassau County police and NYPD officials, as well as the United States Marshals in an investigation that culminated in the execution of search warrants at the homes of Deleon in Brooklyn and Morocho in Elmhurst Wednesday morning.
-Authorities said law enforcement seized catalytic converters, auto stripping tools and equipment, money and cellphones during the searches.
+Suffolk authorities partnered with Nassau County police and NYPD officials, as well as the U.S. Marshals Service in an investigation that culminated in the execution of search warrants at the homes of Deleon in Brooklyn and Morocho in Elmhurst on Wednesday morning.
+Authorities said law enforcement officers seized catalytic converters, auto stripping tools and equipment, money and cellphones during the searches.

-On the same day, Morocho pleaded not guilty on two counts of second-degree criminal mischief eleven counts of third-degree criminal mischief, six counts of fourth-degree grand larceny, 12 counts of third degree auto stripping and one count of petit larceny, according to court documents.
+On the same day, Morocho pleaded not guilty on two counts of second-degree criminal mischief, 11 counts of third-degree criminal mischief, six counts of fourth-degree grand larceny, 12 counts of third-degree auto stripping and one count of petit larceny, according to court documents.

 SUBSCRIBE